p4lang/p4-dpdk-target/e2e-test/README.md

 ## Testing environement

-You can either build P4 DPDK target locally or build a Docker image.
+You can either build P4 DPDK target locally following the README at the root of this repo, or build a Docker image.
+Below we introduce the Docker approach.

-To build the Docker image, at the root of this repo, do:
+All commands in this section are expected to be executed from the root of this repo.

+### Docker image building

 ```console
 ./tools/docker_build.sh
 ```

+### Convenient Docker scripts

-Then you can run `bash` in this container:
+To run a `bash` in a new container:

 ```console
 ./tools/docker_run_bash.sh
 ```

-Or run another `bash` in the same running container:
+To run a new `bash` in the same running container:

 ```console
 ./tools/docker_exec_bash.sh
 ```

-The last command is useful to provide multiple terminals in the same container.
+The last script is useful for providing multiple terminal shells in the same container.

 ## Simple automated smoke test

-To run the smoke test in a Docker container, at the **root of this repo**, do:
+To run the smoke test in a container, at the **root of this repo**, do:

 ```console
 ./tools/docker_run_smoke_test.sh